Intellectual property in China: Trademark law

-The Trademark Law of the People's Republic of China (中华人民共和国商标法) sets out general guidelines on administration of trademarks, protection of trademark owners' exclusive rights and maintenance of quality of products or services bearing the registered trademarks, "with a view to protecting consumer interests and to promoting the development of the socialist market economy."

-Adhering to Article 4 of the Paris Convention, the Chinese government passed the Provisional Regulations Governing Application for Priority Registration of Trademarks in China to grant the right of priority to trademark applications submitted in PRC by the nationals of the Paris Convention member countries.
+In 1950, China issued Procedures for Dealing with Trademarks Registered at the Trademark Office of the Former Kuomintang Government which eliminated all trademarks registered under the Nationalist government.
+Provisional Regulations on Trademark Registration, issued in the same year, allowed registration of foreign trademarks.
+Few holders used the procedures.

+In conformity with the TRIPS Agreement, China amended the Trademark Law in 2000.

+China uses a first-to-file trademark registration system.
+Trademark registrants do not need to demonstrate their prior use of a trademark.

+The first-to-file system caused a serious problem with trademark squatters who would register marks properly belonging to other companies.
+In 2019, China issued new regulations that provide a person may not register a mark in bad faith and lacking intent to use or infringe on others’ prior use rights.

 Copyright law

 History

 The concept of copyright in China has been found to exist at least as far back as the Song dynasty (960–1279).
 The publishers of a work at that time wrote on the final page of a text that it could not be copied.
-The first modern official code was implemented in 1910 at the end of the Qing dynasty (1636–1912).
+The first modern official code was implemented in 1910 at the end of the Qing dynasty (1644–1912).
 A new version was issued in 1915 during the Warlord Era of the Republic of China.
-On May 23, 1928 the Nationalist Government enacted a copyright law that covered books, music, paintings, photographs, engravings, and models.
+On May 23, 1928, the Nationalist Government enacted a copyright law that covered books, music, paintings, photographs, engravings, and models.
 The copyright for most items existed for 30 years after the death of the author.
-Translations of literary works had a 20 year copyright and photographs had a 10 year copyright after publication.
+Translations of literary works had a 20-year copyright and photographs had a 10-year copyright after publication.
 Corporate copyright existed for 30 years after publication.

-The Peoples Republic of China abolished all statutes in 1949.
-A new formal copyright statute was not adopted until 1991.
-The ROC copyright statutes are retained on Taiwan (inherited from the Japanese empire in 1945, see also Copyright law in Japan).
+The People's Republic of China abolished the Republic of China statutes in 1949.
+The PRC found the Soviet intellectual model more consistent with traditional Chinese thinking than the Republic of China model, as the Soviet model accorded with the idea that through invention or creation, people engaged in social activities drawing on a body of knowledge that belonged to all people.
+In contrast to patents and trademarks, the early PRC did not issue comparable copyright regulations.
+Instead, official policy in this area was set by resolutions passed in the early 1950s.
+These included editorial rules by which state publishing entities were encouraged to memorialize the author-publisher relationship in contracts which would cover submitting manuscripts, publication, and payment.

+A copyright statute was not adopted until 1990.
+WIPO provided technical assistance to China during the drafting of the 1990 Copyright Law.